 • Raw Material Sourcing: Reliable suppliers must be secured for raw materials like sodium silicate and sulfuric acid to ensure consistent production quality.
 Minimizing transportation costs by selecting nearby suppliers is essential.
 Sustainability and supply chain risks must be assessed, and long-term contracts should be negotiated to stabilize pricing and ensure a steady supply.

-• Safety and Environmental Compliance: Safety protocols must be implemented throughout the manufacturing process of precipitated silica.
+• Safety and Environmental Compliance: Safety protocols must be implemented throughout the production process of precipitated silica.
 Advanced monitoring systems should be installed to detect leaks or deviations in the process.
 Effluent treatment systems are necessary to minimize environmental impact and ensure compliance with emission standards.

 • Quality Assurance Systems: A comprehensive quality control system should be established throughout production.
 Analytical instruments must be used to monitor product concentration, purity, and stability.
 Documentation for traceability and regulatory compliance must be maintained.